abhi18av/nf-tower-docs-orgs-and-teams/docs/compute-envs/azure-batch.md

 ## Launch

 This section is for users with a pre-configured Azure environment.

 You will need an Azure Batch account, Azure Storage account already set up.

-In order to add a new compute environment in the Tower UI for existing Azure resources, follow these steps:
+To add a new compute environment in the Tower UI for existing Azure resources, follow these steps:

 **1.** In a workspace choose **Compute environments** and then, click on the **New Environment** button.